A Survey of Reinforcement Learning for Large Reasoning Models: Preliminaries

 Model reasoning improvements have in turn extended their use cases in coding and agentic scenarios.
 The Claude series has been known for their leading performance on agentic coding tasks, and this was exemplified by Claude-4.1-Opus~\citep{anthropic2025claude41}, which further pushed forward the state-of-the-art results on SWE-bench~\citep{jimenez2023swe}.
 Kimi K2~\citep{team2025kimi} is a recent representative agentic model which was specifically optimized for agentic tasks, forging large-scale agentic training data synthesis and a general RL procedure that accommodates non-verifiable rewards.
 Shortly after, both the GLM4.5~\citep{zeng2025glm} and DeepSeek-V3.1 releases emphasized tool-use and agentic tasks, showing substantial improvements on relevant benchmarks.

 Multimodality is a key component behind the widespread adoption of reasoning models.
 Most frontier proprietary models, including GPT-5, o3, Claude, and Gemini families, are natively multimodal.
 Gemini-2.5~\citep{comanici2025gemini25} notably emphasized strong performance across text, images, video, and audio.
 On the open-source side, Kimi 1.5~\citep{team2025kimi} represents an early effort towards multimodal reasoning, highlighting long context scaling as well as joint reasoning over text and vision domains.
 QVQ~\citep{qvq} excels in visual reasoning and analytical thinking, while Skywork R1V2~\citep{wang_skywork_2025} balances reasoning and general abilities through hybrid RL, using both MPO and GRPO.
 As notable additions to the InternVL series, InternVL3~\citep{zhu_internvl3_2025} adopted a unified native multimodal pretraining phase, and later InternVL3.5~\citep{wang_internvl35_2025} used a two-stage cascade RL framework, achieving improved efficiency and versatility.
 More recently, the Intern-S1~\citep{bai2025intern} model focused on multimodal scientific reasoning across diverse domains, benefiting from a mixture-of-rewards design during online RL to facilitate simultaneous training on a wide range of tasks.
 Other recent models include Step3~\citep{wang2025step}, designed for efficient training and minimizing decoding costs, and GLM-4.5V~\citep{team_glm-45v_2025}, with state-of-the-art performance across most visual multimodal benchmarks.
+MiniCPM-V 4.5~\citep{yu2025minicpm} is an 8B model that achieves high efficiency and strong performance through optimized architecture, data strategy, and RL-based training methods.

 In addition to the aforementioned models, we provide a comprehensive list of reasoning models in Figure~\ref{fig:models} and detailed information on open-source models in Table~\ref{tab:models}.